28 August, 2023

 To learn about New Zealand history and Maori Culture, visit the Auckland Museum in central Auckland.
 A Maori Culture Centre, war memorial and collection and research area, it has a collection of interesting artefacts showcasing New Zealand’s history and culture.

 Located in The Auckland Domain, the perfect place to take a stroll and play a game of frisbee on the playing fields while surrounded by formal gardens and ponds.
-More info about the Auckland Museum and how to get there.

 7. Night Life